vidarsko/ComFiT/docs/ClassBaseSystem.md

-# Base system
+# Class: Base system

 This class simply initiates a system, defines the grid and contains the basic functionality for evolving in time.

 ## General parameters